International relations (1814–1919): Schleswig and Holstein

 A major diplomatic row, and several wars, emerged from the very complex situation in Schleswig and Holstein, where Danish and German claims collided, and Austria and France became entangled.
 The Danish and German duchies of Schleswig-Holstein were, by international agreement, ruled by the king of Denmark but were not legally part of Denmark.
 An international treaty provided that the two territories were not to be separated from each other, though Holstein was part of the German Confederation.
 In the late 1840s, with both German and Danish nationalism on the rise, Denmark attempted to incorporate Schleswig into its kingdom.
 The first war was a Danish victory.
-The Second Schleswig War of 1864 was a Danish defeat at the hands of Prussia and Austria.J.
-V. Clardy, "Austrian Foreign Policy During the Schleswig-Holstein Crisis of 1864: An Exercise in Reactive Planning and Negative Formulations".
-Diplomacy & Statecraft (1991) 2#2 pp. 254–269.
+The Second Schleswig War of 1864 was a Danish defeat at the hands of Prussia and Austria.

 Unification

 Berlin and Vienna split control of the two territories.
 That led to conflict between them, resolved by the Austro-Prussian War of 1866, which Prussia quickly won, thus becoming the leader of the German-speaking peoples.
 Austria now dropped to the second rank among the Great Powers.
 Emperor Napoleon III of France could not tolerate the rapid rise of Prussia, and started the Franco-Prussian War of 1870–71 over perceived insults and other trivialities.
 The spirit of German nationalism caused the smaller German states (such as Bavaria and Saxony) to join the war alongside Prussia.
 The German coalition won an easy victory, dropping France to second class status among the Great Powers.
 Prussia, under Otto von Bismarck, then brought together almost all the German states (excluding Austria, Luxembourg and Liechtenstein) into a new German Empire.
-Bismarck's new empire became the most powerful state in continental Europe until 1914.A.
-J. P. Taylor, Struggle for Mastery of Europe: 1848–1918 pp 171–219 Napoleon III was overconfident in his military strength and failed to stop the rush to war when he was unable to find allies who would support a war to stop German unification.
+Bismarck's new empire became the most powerful state in continental Europe until 1914.
+Napoleon III was overconfident in his military strength and failed to stop the rush to war when he was unable to find allies who would support a war to stop German unification.